-You’re the lucky owner of a cute and cuddly hamster—now you just need to figure out how to take care of her.
+So you’ve adopted a precious little hamster—congrats!
+You’re now the lucky parent of a cute and cuddly furball—now you just need to figure out how to take care of a hamster.
 In general, hamsters stay small and cuddly, and are relatively inexpensive to care for.

-Caring for a new hamster requires an understanding of their unique needs.
-This guide will provide you with tips on how to care for a hamster so you can form a special bond with your new pocket pet and keep her happy and healthy for years to come.
+Caring for a hamster requires an understanding of their unique needs.
+This guide will provide you with tips on how to take care of a hamster so you can form a special bond with your new pocket pet and keep her happy and healthy for years to come.

 It’s important to help your new hamster ease into her environment.